iotile/candidate_coding_challenges/broker/README.md

 The messages file will publish messages to rabbitMQ's `amq.topic` exchange on the routing key `raw.arch.{site}.{machine_id}.{signal_id}`.
 The wildcards stand for:
 - `site` is a string with a value set to `ps--xxxx-xxxx`.
 The eight `x` items will be hex characters.
 An example might be `ps--0501-f5c2`.
-- `machine_id` will be a string with a value set to `m--xxxx-xxxx` with the same characteristics as the site.
-An example of a machine ID would be `m--abcd-1234`.
+- `machine_id` will be a string with a value set to `d--xxxx-xxxx` with the same characteristics as the site.
+An example of a machine ID would be `d--abcd-1234`.
 - `signal_id` is a 4-digit hex string.
 An example of the signal ID would be `1028`.

 Along with the message payload, each message has a header (in the `application_headers`) set with a timestamp in the field `timestam_in_ms`.